-Foreign minister AK Abdul Momen on Tuesday ruled out again any concern for Bangladesh over National Registration of Citizens issue saying Bangladesh believed in India's assurance.
+Foreign minister AK Abdul Momen on Tuesday ruled out again any concern for Bangladesh over National Registration of Citizens issue saying Bangladesh believes in India’s assurance.

-Asked about the entry of some people into Bangladesh, the foreign minister said he was seeing some media reports but he did not know anything officially about it.
+When a reporter wanted to know about the entry of some people into Bangladesh, the foreign minister said he was seeing some media reports but he does not know anything officially about it.
+‘I don’t understand what’s the panic….’

 He said that it would not be wise for him to make any comment unless he came to know about it officially.